TheeranatSri/DADS7202_project_2/README.md

 - Total image = 1182 pictures (Number of photos for each character shown below.
 Some pictures have multi-character)
 - Number of photos after image augmentation = 11232
 - Train-Test Split are 70 : 20 : 10
-  - After Image augmentation, Train : Validation : Test are 87 : 8 : 5
+  - After Image augmentation Train : Validation : Test are 87 : 8 : 5
 - Other settings are shown below

 <p align="center" width="100%">